Buddha’s Last Words

 The last word, ‘care’, is a translation of the Pali word, appamāda.
 Batchelor, follows Asanga, the fourth century Buddhist scholar, in defining appamāda as “that which energetically cherishes the good and guards the mind against what gives rise to affliction”.
 That is, taking care, and caring for, all that surrounds us and with which we are interdependent.
 In other words, minding, being mindful of where we are, how we are and what we do in the world – such that, we do good rather than harm, reducing suffering rather than increasing it.

-So, in his final months, the Buddha emphasises the importance of learning from our own experience, not being reliant on others – least of all one teacher in whom one has blind faith.
+So, in his final months, Gotama Buddha emphasises the importance of learning from our own experience, not being reliant on others – least of all one teacher in whom one has blind faith.
 And, being ever vigilant, mindful and caring, within a world that is ever-changing.
 Mindful meditation plays a central role in this, but within the context of an ethical structure that values kindness and the reduction of suffering above all else.

 * Stephen Batchelor at: https://www.buddhistinquiry.org/article/the-buddhas-last-word-care/